drduh/PC-Engines-APU-Router-Guide/README.md

+**Important** The PC Engines APU platform is now [EOL](https://www.pcengines.ch/eol.htm)

-This guide demonstrates how to build a wired/wireless router using the PC Engines [APU platform](https://www.pcengines.ch/apu.htm) and a free operating system like [OpenBSD](https://www.openbsd.org/) or [Debian](https://www.debian.org/releases/jessie/amd64/ch01s03.html.en) to be used for [network address translation](https://computer.howstuffworks.com/nat.htm), as a stateful firewall, to filter Web traffic, and more.
+This guide demonstrates how to build a wired/wireless router using the PC Engines [APU platform](https://www.pcengines.ch/apu.htm) and a free operating system like [OpenBSD](https://www.openbsd.org/) or [Debian](https://www.debian.org/distrib/) to be used for [network address translation](https://computer.howstuffworks.com/nat.htm), as a stateful firewall, to filter Web traffic, and more.

 I am **not** responsible for anything you do by following any part of this guide!